soares-lu/boilerplate-react-ts/README.md

 ## **Files Generator Scripts 📦**

 - PlopJS [(check docs)](https://plopjs.com/documentation/)
-- The Random User API is used in the generated examples [(check docs)](https://randomuser.me/documentation)
+- Random User API is used in the generated examples [(check docs)](https://randomuser.me/documentation)

 To ease the development process and try to maintain a standard of the code, this boilerplate uses PlopJS to build some files as an example to follow.
 All the templates are stored in `generators/templates`.
 Here are all the available scripts for that: